sozip/sozip-spec/spec.md

 SOZip-capable GDAL, through the use of GDAL ``/vsizip/`` virtual file system.

-# Annex B: Adopters

-(Put here a list of organizations, in particular data producers, that have adopted SOZip)

-# Annex C: Advantages and limitations
+# Annex B: Advantages and limitations

 ## Advantages